Archaeoceti: Remingtonocetidae

 The Remingtonocetidae had short limbs, and a strong and powerful tail with flattened vertebrae.
 Their long snout, tiny eyes, and ear morphology suggest their vision was poor and that hearing was their dominant sense.
 They, too, have only been found in Pakistan and India, and sediments suggest that they lived in turbid waters in coastal areas.
-Though they were probably able to live on land, they apparently used their tails to swim.
+Remingtonocetids were probably able to live on land.
+They used their tails to swim.

 Dozens of fossils have been described, but most are only skulls and lower jaws with few dental and postcranial remains.
 Remingtonocetids probably varied in size with the smallest species matching Pakicetus and the largest Ambulocetus.
 Remingtonocetids had longer snouts than other archaeocetes, except that the cranial morphology also varied considerably, probably reflecting different diets.
 The eyes were small, but the ears were large and set far apart — probably reflecting an increased emphasis on underwater hearing.
 The fragmentary remains of remingtonocetid postcrania suggest that they had a long neck and large hind limbs that were probably able to support the body weight on land.

 The remaining families and later crown cetaceans form a clade united by six synapomorphies: The anterior margin of external nares is located above or behind the third upper incisor, the rostrum is wide, the supraorbital processes are present but short, the anterior edge of the orbit is located above the second or third upper molar, the postorbital process forms a 90° angle with the sagittal crest, and the cervical vertebrae are short.